 If you are prescribed antibacterial or anti-fungal drops, you will find it hard to keep the drops in your dog’s ear as they want to shake them out immediately.
 No Flap Ear Wrap can help keep the drops in the ear canal to let them do their work.
 We suggest you put the drops in, quickly attach the wrap and remove it after 15-30 minutes. (whatever your Veterinarian suggests) Also if your dog has an abundance of hair in the ear canal, removing it also helps air flow.
 You, your Vet, or a good groomer can help with periodic hair removal.

 We have found that you can ask your Veterinarian about a powder such as one called Neo-Predef or as some of our customers have tipped us off to, a calamine based powder called Monkey Butt for ladies (cut with cornstarch not talc) and one called Miracle Care R-7 powder.
-An alternative to putting powder in the ear canal is to simply roll a large cotton ball in the powder of your choice, using our NFEW, simply place the powder covered ball at the top of the ear canal (don’t insert it into the canal) and attach the wrap.
+Please do not pour any powders directly into your dog's ears or ear canals.
+Simply roll a large or jumbo size cotton ball in the powder of your veterinarians choice, using our NFEW, simply place the powder covered ball at the top of the ear canal (don’t insert it or push it deep into the ear canal) and attach the wrap.
 This should be done at least four times per day to wick the moisture away.